hono1030/polyglottal-backend/README.md

 # polyglottal-backend

 This is the backend for a Real-Time Chat Application using WebSockets, built with FastAPI and Python.
-It provides endpoints for user authentication and database interactions, while enabling real-time messaging between clients.
-MongoDB is used for message storage, and the app is deployed with Uvicorn.

 ---